biomejs/biome-vscode/CONTRIBUTING.md

 # Contribution guidelines

 Thank you for considering contributing to the Biome extension for Visual Studio Code!
-This document outlines somes of the conventions on development workflow, testing protocol, and other resources to make it easier to get your contribution accepted.
+This document outlines some of the conventions on development workflow, testing protocol, and other resources to make it easier to get your contribution accepted.